mongodb/docs/source/reference/javascript.rst

 .. js:function:: next()

-   Returns the next document in the cursor returned by the :js:func:`find()` function.
-See :js:func:`hasNext()` for related functionality.
+   :returns: The next document in the cursor returned by the
+             :js:func:`find()` function.
+See :js:func:`hasNext()` for
+             related functionality.

 .. js:function:: size()